NJ Driving Without Insurance in New Jersey--Introduction:

 We move now to how New Jersey law defines “no insurance.”
 To be considered insured, New Jersey requires that the car have motor vehicle liability coverage.
 This coverage must insure against losses for bodily injury, death, and property damage.
 The amount of bodily injury and death coverage must be at least $15,000.00 for any one person, and $30,000.00 for any one accident.
 The coverage must also include at least $5,000.00 for damage to property in any one accident.

 We next look at penalties in New Jersey for driving without insurance.
 For a first offense, the motorist is fined a minimum of $300.00.
 The fine can be as much as $1,000.00.
 On top of that, the Motor Vehicle Commission will impose a surcharge.
 That surcharge will be $250.00 per year, for each of the next three years.
-The judge must suspend the person's driver's license for one year.
 No jail or imprisonment is involved.
 However, the court must impose unpaid community service.
 New Jersey law does not specify how much community service is to be ordered.
 Finally, nine “insurance points” will be imposed.
 These points will hugely increase the cost of obtaining liability insurance.

 If a person is convicted of this offense again, the fine jumps to $5,000.00.
 The community service must be for thirty days.
 In addition, the sentence is to include imprisonment for fourteen days.
-The mandatory period of license suspension becomes two years.
 The Motor Vehicle Commission penalties imposed on a first conviction are imposed all over again.

 NJ No Insurance--Defenses in Court Are Often Available: